Stamp Duty Land Tax (SDLT) Rates

 - charities, right-to-buy or registered social landlords.

-While this may appear over-complicated at first, it need not be with our handy Stamp Duty calculator [LINK].
+While this may appear over-complicated at first, it need not be with our handy Stamp Duty calculator.
+We help determine the Stamp Duty for first time buyers as well as for those who want to change ownership of their homes.
 We have an experienced team who keep up to date with any likely changes to Stamp Duty, so our calculator will be immediately updated give our visitors the latest correct information on the cost of moving home.

 Anyone buying a property for whatever amount, even it is below the threshold, must fill in and send an SDLT return and pay the tax within 30 days of their completion date.
 Some buyers may be able to complete the paperwork themselves, but in the majority of cases it is advisable to leave this in the care of an experienced conveyancing solicitor.